brijesh-amin/flutter-poc/flutterpoc/README.md

-# flutterpoc
+# flutter_bloc

-A new Flutter application.
+A new Flutter project.

 ## Getting Started